ajvondrak/progcon/README.md

 * I didn't place in Fall 2006, to the surprise of no one.
 * I placed 7th in Winter 2007.
 I did get a shout-out in Dr. Rich's email for solving the `poker` problem, though.
 * I placed 8th in Fall 2007.
 * I placed 1st in Spring 2008.
-I remember being excited that I managed to beat the previous champ, Jonathan Dautrich.
-Little did I know, I'd be trounced by Stephen Crane for years to come.  :-)
 * I placed 2nd in Winter 2009.